 In 1949, Joseph Campbell wrote The Hero With a Thousand Faces.
 Joseph Campbell was a professor of Literature.
 In his work, he studied writings spanning of culture, distance and time.
 Erudite, he steeped himself in mythology and theology, gaining wisdom from epic tales of heroes and monsters, good and evil.

-What intrigues me is that in these stories, he found something.
-Something no one else found.
-Something secret.
-Something arcane.
+What intrigues me is that in these stories, he found something no one else discovered.

-And so, I highly recommend reading the wisdom of Joseph Campbell, to throw your own life's story into bas relief.
+Throw your own life's story into bas relief.
 Can you see how your current challenges could be alleviated by learning how to slay your own dragons?
-Within its pages is the very template to becoming the hero of your own life.
+Within its pages Joseph Campbell's book is the very template to becoming the hero of your own life.

 One of my favorite steps of The Hero's Journey is the Call To Adventure.
 The call to adventure comes from an outsider, someone on the outskirts of your life.
 Think of Obi Wan Kenobi in Star Wars telling Luke he needs to save Princess Leia.
 Or Gandalf in The Hobbit pulling Bilbo out of his comfortable hobbit hole and into the world of dragons and dwarves.
 The outsider pulls you away from your status quo, into a new experience of life that shows you who you are as a person.
 New aspects of your personality come forward to meet the challenges before you.
 These are parts of you that you haven't explored yet, because, before the journey, you didn't know yet that these parts of you existed!
 On this adventure new skills emerge and the intrepid hero achieves desired outcomes and inner grace.